Jay Maisel

-Jay Maisel (born January 18, 1931) is an American photographer.
+Jay Nathan Maisel (January 18, 1931 – August 20, 2026) was an American photographer.

 His awards include the Art Directors Club Hall of Fame, the Lifetime Achievement Award from the American Society of Media Photographers, and the Infinity Award from the International Center of Photography.

-Biography
+Life and career

-Maisel was born on January 18, 1931, in Brooklyn, New York City, and attended Abraham Lincoln High School where he studied under Leon Friend.
-He studied painting and graphic design at Manhattan's Cooper Union and at Yale University, and became a photographer in 1954.
+Maisel was born in Brooklyn, New York City, on January 18, 1931, and attended Abraham Lincoln High School where he studied under Leon Friend.
+He studied painting and graphic design at Manhattan's Cooper Union and at Yale University in New Haven, Connecticut, and became a photographer in 1954.

 One of Maisel's most notable images is his photograph of Miles Davis that appears on the cover of Davis's album Kind of Blue (1959).
 In 2009, Andy Baio commissioned an image based on the original Kind of Blue album cover for the cover of a chiptune tribute album titled Kind of Bloop.
 Attorneys representing Maisel demanded damages and that the resulting image be removed from the chiptune album, resulting in an out-of-court settlement of $32,500 from Baio.